-Before each rotation, students have the opportunity to hear short presentations from PIs and are then given time to visit labs they are particularly interested in, and decisions are made subsequent to this.
+Before the first and second rotations, students have the opportunity to hear short presentations from the PIs.
+Students are given time to visit labs they are particularly interested in, and decisions are made shortly before each rotation starts.
 This allows students to make more informed decisions about their choices.
 It also allows students to adapt their choices based on experiences in previous rotations.

 Students settle on labs and supervisors in the summer after the rotation year.
 This allows a period of time for students to undertake background reading of the literature behind their project and to write a project proposal to be submitted to the Wellcome Trust.
 Students then begin their projects in October of the second year.

 Some of the supervisors are based overseas, does this mean we can undertake projects abroad?

 As part of the Oxford Tropical Network, there are groups of Oxford academics based permanently at research centres in Kenya, Thailand and Viet nam.
 Supervisors at all these centres are part of the IITM programme and students have the opportunity to undertake both rotation and thesis projects at any of these locations.
 Students that wish to go overseas should be aware that doing so requires more organisation than an Oxford based project.
 Consequently, it may require a great deal of initiative and planning on the part of the student.

 The Medical Sciences Doctoral Training Centre runs a broad programme of skills training throughout the academic year.
 Sessions include topics such as statistics, analysis tools and presentation & writing skills.
 Courses are free to medical science students.

 Moreover, there is ring fenced funding as part of the Wellcome Trust award to spend on specific training activities relevant to the student’s project.

 Students may also opt in to undergraduate or masters-level taught courses if they wish.